segmentio/segment-docs/src/engage/content/whatsapp.md

 To include merge tags in your template, click **+ Add merge tag** in the template builder and select the profile trait(s) you want to include in your message.

 Segment displays the merge tag in the body as a numerical value surrounded by curly braces, like `{% raw %}{{1}}{% endraw %}`.
-When a user triggers your WhatsApp campaign, Segment will replace the merge tag with the specific value associated with that user's profile.
+When a susbcriber triggers your WhatsApp campaign, Segment will replace the merge tag with the specific value associated with that subscriber's profile.

 If a merge tag doesn't apply to a subscriber, Engage will use the content you enter into the **Default content** field.